NetApp/harvest/docs/install/containers.md

   --output harvest-compose.yml
 ```

-By default, the above command uses the harvest configuration file located in the current directory, denoted as `$(pwd)/harvest.yml`.
-However, you may want to use a harvest config from a different location.
+By default, the above command uses the harvest configuration file(`harvest.yml`) located in the current directory.
+If you want to use a harvest config from a different location.
-??? question "What if my harvest configuration file is in a different path"
+??? question "What if my harvest configuration file is somewhere else or not named harvest.yml"
-    Suppose the path to your harvest configuration file is stored in a variable named `HARVEST_CONFIG_PATH`
+    Use the following docker run command, updating the `HYML` variable to point to your `harvest.yml`

     ```sh
-    export HARVEST_CONFIG_PATH="/opt/custom_harvest.yml"
+    HYML="/opt/custom_harvest.yml" \
     docker run --rm \
     --entrypoint "bin/harvest" \
     --volume "$(pwd):/opt/temp" \
-      --volume "${HARVEST_CONFIG_PATH}:${HARVEST_CONFIG_PATH}" \
+    --volume "${HYML}:${HYML}" \
     ghcr.io/netapp/harvest:latest \
     generate docker full \
     --output harvest-compose.yml \
-      --config ${HARVEST_CONFIG_PATH}
+    --config "${HYML}"
     ```

 `generate docker full` does two things: